souriya777/spotify-mobile-svelte/README.md

 1. GET /authorize => authorization code
 2. GET /token => access token + refresh token
 3. GET /me => user id (useful for getting my playlists)
+   benefits: it you receive `401`, you know that your previous `access_token` is obsolete

 # commit message